zayokami/GenresFox/src/wasm-resize/BUILD.md

 After installing Rust, the build process is:
 1. Install wasm32 target (one-time): `rustup target add wasm32-unknown-unknown`
+2. **Build in release mode (recommended for production):**
-2. Build: `cargo build --release --target wasm32-unknown-unknown`
+   - `cargo build --release --target wasm32-unknown-unknown`
 3. Copy: `cp target/wasm32-unknown-unknown/release/wasm_resize.wasm ../resize.wasm`

+> ⚠️ **Debug builds are not suitable for the browser runtime.**
+> In `debug` mode, Rust inserts runtime checks (including integer overflow checks) that panic on failure.
+> A panic inside WASM will propagate as an exception into JavaScript and can break image processing.
+> Always use `--release` when building the WASM used by the extension.

 No `cargo fetch`, no dependency resolution, no waiting for crates to download!